UoM-Data-Science-Platforms/gm-sde/projects/SDE Lighthouse 01 - Newman/README.md

 This project required the following reusable queries:

 - This file loads whichever code set is specified, and inserts into a permanent snowflake table
-- Define Cohort for LH006: patients that had multiple opioid prescriptions
 - Define Cohort for LH001: patients that had pharmacogenetic testing, and matched controls

 Further details for each query can be found below.